aayushg97/CPU-Matrix-Multiplication/README.md

 ## Introduction

 Matrix multiplication is by far the most studied algorithm in high performance computing.
 The problem is known for its high "parallelizability" because of the way the data is structured and the arithmetic that happens.
 It is an important kernel in many real-world problems and can quickly become a bottleneck if not implemented optimally.
-In [Report](Report.pdf), we demonstrate why the naive multiplication algorithm has much room for optimization.
+In the [Report](Report.pdf), we demonstrate why the naive multiplication algorithm has much room for optimization.
 We first show the results of our implementation and then describe how it works in detail.

 ## Usage